inadarei/liquidresponse/README.md

 # About
-Liquid Response is a response to my frustration that none of the major CSS Grids (as much as I like them) take mobile-first approach.
+Liquid Response is a minimalistic CSS framework with mobile-first take.

 Liquid Response is a personal selection of best practices from popular, open-source grid frameworks wrapped into a mobile-first approach and published with the hope of being useful to others.